 Cyberknife for spine patients

 Any surgery comes with risk as they are invasive procedures that disrupt blood vessels and body tissues and often organs.
 Spine surgery in particular, due to its close proximity to the spinal cord and nerves, carries high risks.
 While there are frequently cases where surgery is the only option, when CyberKnife is appropriate, it is a non-invasive alternative.
-There is no surgical incision and It does not carry the risk of infection.
-Will it hurt?
+There is no surgical incision and it does not carry the risk of infection.

 Cyberknife is a non-invasive, pain-free treatment series, which allows patients to go home after their treatment sessions are completed, which typically include five separate sessions.
 During each session, patients lie on the treatment table for 30-90 minute sessions listening to music of their choice.
 The computerized machine automatically adjusts to any movement, including as small of movements as a patient taking a breath.